XAML Editing Tools

 Extended XAML IntelliSense

-Invoking Smart Completion (Ctrl+Shift+Space) will offer additional context-sensitive options depending where you are in code.
+If you invoke Smart Completion by pressing Ctrl+Alt+Space, ReSharper will offer additional context-sensitive options depending where you are in code.
 For example, invoking smart completion in an event handler declaration will offer to generate the handler method:

 By using Smart Completion inside an attribute, you can quickly create a new resource (static or dynamic), a binding or a reference to a static element: